qmzheng09work/qmzheng09work.github.io/_pages/about.md

   - /about.html
 ---

-🎨Vincent Van Gogh: I often think that the night is even more alive and richly colored that the day
+🎨Vincent Van Gogh: I often think that the night is even more alive and richly colored than the day
 🗺️Qiming: So do I

 ## Welcome to my homepage ##